 Applying for Disability Benefits

 The average disability claim takes at least five months for approval.
 A disability attorney or advocate can help you with your claim and improve your odds of being approved for benefits.
+A disability lawyer will be able to tell you how much in disability you can get.
 If you haven't spoken with a Social Security attorney or advocate yet, consider doing so today.
+Take our free disability evaluation to see if you qualify for disability.